-As of December 31, 2020, we had \$30.0 million of outstanding borrowings under the 2019 Amended Credit Agreement and there was \$120.0 million available for future borrowing.
-In January 2021, the Company repaid the \$30.0 million borrowing outstanding at December 31, 2020.
+As of December 31, 2021, there were no outstanding borrowings under the 2019 Amended Credit Agreement and there was \$150.0 million available for future borrowing.
 The 2019 Amended Credit Agreement is available for general corporate purposes, including working capital, capital expenditures and permitted acquisitions.

 The 2019 Amended Credit Agreement is secured by collateral including (i) substantially all of our properties and assets, and the properties and assets of our domestic subsidiaries but excluding any patents, copyrights, patent applications or copyright applications or any trade secrets or software products and (ii) pledges of the equity interests in all present and future domestic subsidiaries (subject to certain exceptions as provided for under the 2019 Amended Credit Agreement).
 Our direct and indirect domestic subsidiaries are guarantors of all of the obligations under the 2019 Amended Credit Agreement.
 In addition, the 2019 Amended Credit Agreement contains financial covenants which require, as of the end of each fiscal quarter, the maintenance of a minimum Interest Coverage Ratio of 3.0 to 1.0 a maximum Senior Secured Leverage Ratio of 3.0 to 1.0 and a maximum net Leverage Ratio of 5.0 to 1.0, as such terms are defined in the 2019 Amended Credit Agreement.
-At December 31, 2020, we were in compliance with all financial covenants.
+As of December 31, 2021, we were in compliance with all financial covenants.
 For additional information about the 2019 Amended Credit Agreement, see Note 7 in the Notes to consolidated financial statements in Item 15, Part IV of this Annual Report on Form 10-K.